Notice to Creditors - Johnson

-STATE OF VERMONT SUPERIOR COURT Rutland Unit PROBATE DIVISION Docket No. 87-1-20 Rdpr IN RE THE ESTATE OF ROBERT D. JOHNSON NOTICE TO CREDITORS To the Creditors of Robert D. Johnson, late of Middletown Springs, Vermont.
+Corrected Notice To Creditors STATE OF VERMONT SUPERIOR COURT Rutland Unit PROBATE DIVISION Docket No. 87-1-20 Rdpr IN RE THE ESTATE OF ROBERT D. JOHNSON NOTICE TO CREDITORS To the Creditors of Robert D. Johnson, late of Middletown Springs, Vermont.
 I have been appointed to Administer this estate.
 All creditors having claims against the decedent or the estate must present their claims in writing within 4 months of the date of the first publication of this notice.
 The claim must be presented to me at the address listed below with a copy sent to the court.
 The claim may be barred forever if it is not presented within the four (4) month period.
-Dated: December 4, 2019 Signed: /s/ William H. Pope Executrix Address: c/o Christopher Corsones, Esq.
-Corsones & Corsones One Nickwackett STreet Rutland, VT 05701 Name of Publication: Rutland Herald Publication Date: February 12, 2020 Name and Address of Probate Court: Vermont Superior Court Rutland Probate Division 83 Center Street Rutland, VT 05701
+Dated: 2/4/20 Signed: /s/ William H. Pope Executrix Address: c/o Christopher Corsones, Esq.
+Corsones & Corsones One Nickwackett STreet Rutland, VT 05701 Name of Publication: Rutland Herald Publication Date: February 14, 2020 Name and Address of Probate Court: Vermont Superior Court Rutland Probate Division 83 Center Street Rutland, VT 05701

 (0) comments